cosmos/sdk-tutorials/academy/2-main-concepts/protobuf.md

 <HighlightBox type="synopsis">

-Protobuf is a data serialization method.
-Developers use it to describe message formats.
+Protobuf is a data serialization method which developers use to describe message formats.
 There is a lot of internal communication within a Cosmos application, and Protobuf is central to how communication is done.

-Before diving into this section, reading the following sections is recommended:
+Before diving into this section, it is recommended to read the following sections:

 * [Messages](./messages.md)
 * [Modules](./modules.md)